Honuratus/CodeSerpant/README.md

 CodeSerpent:

-CodeSerpent is a minimalistic console-based snake game implemented in C. This project is designed to serve as a practical introduction to key programming concepts, making it an ideal resource for learners and enthusiasts exploring C programming and basic game development.
+CodeSerpent is a console-based snake game implemented in C.

 Features:

 *Classic Snake Gameplay: Control the snake to collect food and grow in size.

-*Educational: Dive into the world of C programming with a focus on memory allocation, data structures, and fundamental game logic.

 *Simple and Accessible: CodeSerpent is a no-frills project, offering a straightforward exploration of coding principles.